Accounting Conservation Framework

 See docs/standards/STANDARDS_LINKS.html for the complete reference table.

-Appendix A: Formal RTT Proof
+Appendix E: Formal RTT Proof

 For a rigorous mathematical derivation of the discrete Reynolds Transport Theorem, including continuum-to-discrete mapping and treatment of measurement reclassifications, see the standalone proof document: